veaba/tensorflow-docs/docs/tf.linalg/matrix_transpose.md

 # x.shape is [1, 2, 3, 4]
 # tf.linalg.matrix_transpose(x) is shape [1, 2, 4, 3]
 ```
-[tf.matmul](https://tensorflow.google.cn/api_docs/python/tf/linalg/matmul)Note that  provides kwargs allowing for transpose of arguments.
+Note that `tf.matmul` provides kwargs allowing for transpose of arguments.
 This is done with minimal cost, and is preferable to using this function.
 E.g.

 ```
  # Good!
 Transpose is taken at minimal additional cost.